FLOWERSONGSMUSIC

 in more traditional settings daily throughout Mexico,

-these instruments are not sitting behind glass in a museum somewhere
+these instruments are not sitting behind glass

-We are 3 modern-day practitioners,
+We are 3 of thousands of modern-day practitioners,

 in traditional settings and non traditional settings